 Use information gathered from internal sources, such as website and store visits, contact center calls, and salesperson interactions, to customize emails, social media messages, and offers.

 Just because a customer puts something in their shopping cart, that doesn’t mean that their journey is complete.
-In fact, the global cart abandonment rate is over 75 percent, a staggering figure.
+In fact, the global cart abandonment rate is nearly 70 percent, a staggering figure.
 It’s even higher (85 percent) on mobile devices.

 Both B2C and B2B marketers can send reminder emails to shoppers to prompt them to return to those shopping carts and even suggest alternatives or provide incentives to close the sale.